koriym/homebrew-brewworks/README-phpcompelete.md

 brew edit phpcompelete
 ```

-- To exclude specific PHP versions, comment out the corresponding depends_on lines in the formula.
+- Exclude specific PHP versions by commenting out the corresponding depends_on lines in the formula and modify VERSIONS.
-- To change the Xdebug version for a specific PHP version, update the VERSIONS hash in the formula.
-- To add or remove PECL packages, modify the EXTENSIONS hash in the formula.
-Specify the package name as the key and any special installation commands as the value.
+- Add or remove PECL packages by modifying the EXTENSIONS hash in the formula.

 Remember to update the `PECL_INSTALL_VERSIONS` array to specify the PHP versions for which the additional PECL packages should be installed.